se-edu/learningresources/contents/python/introduction-to-python.md

 Read more in this Digital Ocean's [post](https://www.digitalocean.com/community/tutorials/python-2-vs-python-3-practical-considerations-2) to understand this conundrum of choosing between Python 2 and Python 3 better.
 If you choose to learn both Python 2 and Python 3, take a look at some of these important [changes](https://www.geeksforgeeks.org/important-differences-between-python-2-x-and-python-3-x-with-examples/) to avoid gotchas due to version differences.

-Overall, it is recommended to learn Python 3 as a beginner today as it has been [10 years since Python 3 debutted](https://www.python.org/download/releases/3.0/).
+Overall, it is recommended to learn Python 3 as a beginner today as it has been [10 years since Python 3 debuted](https://www.python.org/download/releases/3.0/).
 This stance is also [supported](http://python-notes.curiousefficiency.org/en/latest/python3/questions_and_answers.html#why-is-python-3-considered-a-better-language-to-teach-beginning-programmers) by core members of Python.
-Moreover, unlike the early days of Python 3's release, most of the popular packages from Python 2 is already supported in Python 3.
+Moreover, unlike the early days of Python 3's release, many popular packages from Python 2 now support Python 3 as well.
 Since Python 2 is a legacy language while Python 3 is in active development, it would be better to learn Python 3 today.

 ## Virtual Environment